Consensys/quorum-key-manager/README.md

 # Quorum Key Manager
 Quorum Key Manager(QKM) is a key management service developed under the BSL 1.1 license and written in Go.

-Quorum Key Manager exposes a HTTP API service to manage your secrets, keys and ethereum accounts.
+Quorum Key Manager exposes an HTTP API service to manage your secrets, keys and ethereum accounts.
 QKM supports the integration with
 *Amazon Key Management Service*, *Azure Key Vault* and *Hashicorp Vault*.

 In addition, using QKM, you can connect to your ethereum nodes to sign your transaction using the ethereum account stored in your secure key vault.